Close

 • Maximum Withdrawal Amount: Insurers limit the amount you can withdraw in a policy year to a percentage of the fund value, which is usually around 20%.

 • Minimum Fund Balance: Your policy must keep a minimum fund value even after the withdrawal.
 This is usually equal to one year’s worth of premiums or another pre-set amount.
-If the fund value falls below this level, a withdrawal request will be denied.
+If the fund's value falls below this level, a withdrawal request will be denied.

 When can We Withdraw from ULIP?